NorthernMan54/homebridge-alexa/README.md

 * Support for Valves, Sprinklers and Shower Heads (As Alexa doesn't support these, they are Other)
 * Support for more than 100 accessories
 * Support for generation 2 Echo's and other Alexa devices not supported with the original version
-* Support for Speakers ( Tested with homebridge-yamaha-home and homebridge-http-irblaster )
+* Support for Speakers ( Tested with homebridge-yamaha-home, homebridge-soundtouch and homebridge-http-irblaster )
 * Support for Apple TV ( Supports homebridge-apple-tv )
-* Support Spotify playback controls via homebridge-yamaha-home
+* Support Spotify playback controls on Yamaha Receivers via homebridge-yamaha-home
 * Support for door locks

 Alexa device names are the same as the homebridge device names.